-Most undertake this voyage through paradise aboard sumptuous catamarans with a multi-skilled skipper & a hostess with the mostest – your every comfort is catered to; everything is covered.
+Most undertake Bora Bora sailing voyages through paradise aboard sumptuous catamarans with a multi-skilled skipper & a hostess with the mostest – your every comfort is catered to; everything is covered.
 Catamarans are ideal for this type of sailing offering wide deck-space & less draw than mono-hulls thereby giving greater access to excellent mooring sites & the best spots possible in the scintillating lagoons.

-Many look to Raiatea for their vessel.
+Many look to Raiatea for their Bora Bora sailing vessel.
 The selection of available craft is as varied as the blue hues of the island’s lagoons, well almost, & Raiatea makes an ideal base from which to explore.
 The catamarans come in all sizes & configurations:

 For those who feel they lack the experience to venture into open water Raiatea & Tahaa are made for them.
 Both islands sit majestically within the same expansive & beautiful lagoon offering stunning ‘still water’ cruising as one can sail around both islands without having to leave the lagoon.
 There’s plenty to do but my recommendation is to take your time & concentrate on the waters surrounding Tahaa.
 From there you can specifically target places of particular interest in Raiatea – Marae Taputapuatea, for example or Motu Nao Nao.